qd-cae/qd-cae-python/README.md

 CAE suffers greatly from expensive tools with bad or moderate scripting access.
 Also many algorithms developed in research never get published due to licensing or being very specific regarding a certain software environment.
-Engineering is lacking behind here in contrary to modern informatics.
+Engineering is lacking behind here, contrary to modern informatics.

 We want to tackle this issue with this free library, in order to give engineering a boost.
 Use it, build more awesome applications with it, share your projects